IDMNYU/CreativeCoding_LadyK_Fall_2022_Section_C/Syllabus.md

 • Material missed is the responsibility of the student to make up.
 Consult the syllabus.
 Review the Calendar and the weekly breakout.
 Consult Slack for the demo code from class.
 Speak to other classmates in order to find out what was lectured and discussed.
 It is your responsibility to go over that material independently.
 Do these things first.
 It is your responsibility to contact me if you continue to have difficulty with the information.

 • If you have some extenuating need to be outside of class (special doctor's appointment, religious observations, medical issues, etc etc), please contact Deanna Rayment at (deanna.rayment@nyu.edu, 646.997.3046).
 They are the Coordinator of Student Advocacy and Compliance.
 They are there to support you.
 They will communicate with me, as to whether or not your absence is excused.
 Otherwise, assignments will be counted as late.
 Regardless of whether or not your absence is excused, you are responsible for the content you've missed.
 Extensions may be granted for excused absenses.

+• Zoom links and recordings are only available with a documented notice/excused absence.
+They are granted on a case-by-case basis.
+Brightspace will not be used for Zoom materials.

 ## Contacting Me
 [Slack](https://creativecodin-yqd9358.slack.com/) DIRECT MESSAGE is the preferred initial contact.
 Otherwise you may email me (katherine.bennett@nyu.edu), most especially if it is time urgent/sensitive.
 Direct message is suitable for short questions (to answers that cannot be found in the syllabus), to set up appointments, or to notify me about being late or absent. *If it's something time sensitive, do email me.*